DylanAgiman/MuseAI/docs/final.md

 - [Malmo XML Documentation](https://microsoft.github.io/malmo/0.30.0/Schemas/Types.html) : helpful for learning about the formatting of XML mission strings
 - [scikit learn](https://scikit-learn.org/stable/) : Python library to handle much of the ML components
 - [Karpathy article about RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) : article describing the effectiveness of RNNs on a variety of applications
+- [PyTorch Char RNN Tutorial](https://pytorch.org/tutorials/intermediate/char_rnn_generation_tutorial.html) : article we based the architecture of our RNN on
+- [Generating Sound with RNNs](http://www.johnglover.net/blog/generating-sound-with-rnns.html) : example of someone working on a similar problem, useful to see their approach
+- [Sound RNN](https://github.com/jfsantos/sound-rnn) : Another example of RNN to produce sound
+- [Performance RNN](https://magenta.tensorflow.org/performance-rnn) : One of Google's Magenta high performing RNN models
+- [RNN Generation Tutorial](https://magenta.tensorflow.org/2016/06/10/recurrent-neural-network-generation-tutorial) : Tutorial by Google to show a simple melody RNN
+- [Encoder for Melody RNN](https://github.com/tensorflow/magenta/blob/master/magenta/music/melody_encoder_decoder.py) : encoder used for Magenta Melody RNN
+- [Magenta Constants File](https://github.com/tensorflow/magenta/blob/master/magenta/music/constants.py) : Constants used in Google's Magenta Project
+- [Composing Music with RNNs](http://www.hexahedria.com/2015/08/03/composing-music-with-recurrent-neural-networks/) : yet another example of composing music with RNNs
+- [Gradient Clipping](https://machinelearningmastery.com/how-to-avoid-exploding-gradients-in-neural-networks-with-gradient-clipping/) : article that discuss gradient clipping, its applications, and where it came from
+- [On the difficulty of training Recurrent Neural Networks](https://arxiv.org/abs/1211.5063) : paper that talks about the exploding gradient problem, as well as how to solve it